Whiteknight/ParserObjects/docs/v3/expression_example.md

 );
 ```

-This is all well and good, we can parse a string like "1 + 2" or "1 * 2" but we can't parse something like "1 + 2 + 3" or "1 + 2 * 3" and we don't handle precidence at all.
+With this we can parse a string like "1 + 2" or "1 * 2" but we can't parse something like "1 + 2 + 3" or "1 + 2 * 3" and we don't handle precedence at all.

-## Precidence
+## Precedence

-Let's look at some pseudo-BNF for an expression grammar where multiplication has higher precidence than addition:
+Let's look at some pseudo-BNF for an expression grammar where multiplication has higher precedence than addition:

 ```
 multiplicative := <number> ('*' <number>)*